 10 Distractions that Cause Car Accidents

 It doesn’t matter whether a driver is a teenager or an adult.
 Distracted driving can happen at any age and have devastating results.
 A momentary lapse of focus can result in debilitating injuries and tragic, needless deaths.
-What’s even more horrible about distractions that cause car accidents is that these accidents are completely preventable.

-The attorneys with the Jones Law Group have seen far too many instances where distracted driving has torn families apart.
 Accidents caused by this senseless behavior either caused their loved ones to face a lifetime of disability or robbed them of their beloved family members forever.
-They’ve also placed undeserved financial burdens on those affected.
+They’ve also placed undeserved financial burdens on those affected in the form of car accident damages.

 If the negligence of a distracted driver has impacted you or someone you love, let us work to help you obtain the compensation you have coming.
 Schedule a free case evaluation by contacting us online or calling (727) 571-1333.